goauthentik/client-go/docs/FlowRequest.md

 ### NewFlowRequest

-`func NewFlowRequest(name string, slug string, title string, designation FlowDesignationEnum, ) *FlowRequest`
+`func NewFlowRequest(name string, slug string, title string, designation NullableFlowDesignationEnum, ) *FlowRequest`

 NewFlowRequest instantiates a new FlowRequest object This constructor will assign default values to properties that have it defined,